Azure-Samples/Orleans-Cluster-on-Azure-Container-Apps/README.md

 ## Setup

 By the end of this section you'll have a distributed Orleans cluster running in Azure.
-This setup process consists of three steps, and should take you around 15 minutes.
+This setup process consists of two steps, and should take you around 15 minutes.

 1. Use the Azure CLI to create an Azure Service Principal, then store that principal's JSON output to a GitHub secret so the GitHub Actions CI/CD process can log into your Azure subscription and deploy the code.
-2. Edit the ` provision.yml` workflow file that is used to provision the Azure resources and push that into a new `provision` branch, triggering GitHub Actions to execute the `provision` workflow step, which logs into Azure and creates the resources.
-3. Edit the ` deploy.yml` workflow file and push the changes into a new `deploy` branch, triggering GitHub Actions to build the .NET projects into containers and push those containers into a new Azure Container Apps Environment.
+2. Edit the ` deploy.yml` workflow file and push the changes into a new `deploy` branch, triggering GitHub Actions to build the .NET projects into containers and push those containers into a new Azure Container Apps Environment.

-4. Experiment with Orleans in Azure Container Apps!
+Now you can do some experiments with Orleans in Azure Container Apps!